 In Chapter 4 W&J demonstrates that a 50/50 allocation to value and momentum can reduce the tracking error of separate value and momentum portfolios during extended periods of relatively poor performance.
 What may also be worth noting is the decline over time of both value and momentum premia.
+Both value and momentum may underperform the market simultaneously.
 Their chart below is consistent with Bhattacharya et al. (2012) and Hwang & Rubesam (2013) who find that stock momentum premia and profits have disappeared since the late 1990s.
 This underperformance of stock momentum is longer than can be explained by normal tracking error.

 In Chapter 5 W&J shows that frequently rebalanced, concentrated momentum portfolios perform best.

 Stock momentum is a high turnover strategy, and many momentum stocks are volatile with wide bid-ask spreads.
 Therefore, there may be some price impact from trading in momentum stocks.
 This is especially true for frequently rebalanced, concentrated momentum portfolios.

 W&J does say that concentrated portfolio/higher rebalance frequency is not a good approach for large asset managers with billions to invest because of scalability issues.
 But most investors draw upon the same universe of momentum stocks.
 Alpha Architect shows the top 100 momentum stocks on their website each month.
 All investors, not just multi-billion-dollar asset managers, may experience adverse price impact from trading the same momentum stocks as everyone else.